CLOSE

 Solution

-‘CONNECT enabled ease of access for our users,’ says Erika Janse van Rensburg, Product Manager at Sabinet, who worked with her Atypon Account Manager and the CONNECT team to roll out CONNECT on their site.
+‘CONNECT Identity Provider enabled ease of access for our users,’ says Erika Janse van Rensburg, Product Manager at Sabinet, who worked with her Atypon Account Manager and the CONNECT Identity Provider team to roll out CONNECT Identity Provider on their site.

 Remote access by sharing user logins was not tenable.
 Aside from the obvious security concerns, end users would also occasionally reset their shared password, leading to support overheads both on the publisher and institution side.
 Abuse monitoring was impacted as well, because the access and download rules that apply to individual user accounts could be circumvented if many of their readers used the same credentials.

-A primary motivator for the move to CONNECT was the ability to use institutional email domains as a basis for enabling institutional content access.
+A primary motivator for the move to CONNECT Identity Provider was the ability to use institutional email domains as a basis for enabling institutional content access.

 Before the launch